Do these personal details belong on your CV at all?

 Which hobbies and interests should never be included on your CV?

-Additionally, hobbies such as reading, watching films and stamp collecting ‒ whilst they may be enjoyable to you ‒ show very little interactivity, creativity, teamwork or other professional skills.
+Additionally, hobbies such as watching films and stamp collecting ‒ whilst they may be enjoyable to you ‒ show very little interactivity, creativity, teamwork or other professional skills.
+Including these on your CV doesn't add much to the application and will only take up space.
 Therefore, unless they're highly relevant to the role you're applying for, leave them off.

-And remember that there's a fine line between coming across as quirky and fun and coming across as utterly bonkers.
-If you list gravy wrestling (as a client of mine did), you may get called to interview – but possibly not for the right reasons.
+Do you do something completely wild?
+Remember that there's a fine line between coming across as quirky and fun and coming across as utterly bonkers.
+If you list gravy wrestling, you may get called to interview – but possibly not for the right reasons.
+Before you include this type of interest on your CV, think about what it says about you.

-Above all, stay honest and don't add hobbies and interests to your CV just because you think they sound good.
-They may act as an ice breaker for interviews, but you won't feel so clever if the interviewer shares that passion and wants to hold a conversation on a topic you know nothing about.
+Stay honest and don't add hobbies and interests to your CV just because you think they sound good.
+If you don't actually have an interest in the hobby you've included, that could work against you.
+Sure, they may act as an ice breaker for interviews, but you won't feel so clever if the interviewer shares that passion and wants to hold a conversation on a topic you know nothing about.
+Exaggerating your passion for a certain hobby will get you nowhere fast.

 How should I add hobbies and interests to my CV?